scramjetorg/platform-samples/README.md

 # Samples

-Try out our samples prepared some samples for you.
+Try out our samples prepared for you.
 We differentiated them according to the language in which they were written.

 Every sample contains a short readme with a guidance describing the procedure for running the example.
 The execution will be performed from the command line using our CLI, which full description and documentation you will find [here](https://docs.scramjet.org/platform/cli-reference).